AdityaGupta1/mega-minecraft/README.md

   <em>...can lead to a huge cave!</em>
 </p>

 The cave generation kernel first determines whether each block is in a cave, then it flattens that information into "cave layers".
 A cave layer describes a contiguous vertical section of air in a single terrain column.
-Each layer has a start and and an end, as well as a start cave biome and an end cave biome.
+Each layer has a start and an end, as well as a start cave biome and an end cave biome.
 Cave biomes are determined in a similar fashion to surface biomes, except some cave biome attributes also take Y position into account.
 Each cave layer's biome is chosen at random, with each biome's weight serving as its chance of being chosen.

 Flattening the 3D information into layers allows for easily querying the start, end, height, and biomes of any layer, which is essential for placing cave features (described in the next section).